-Whether you’ve been wanderlusting after Tahoe for a while or it’s just made its way onto your radar, we’re here to help you nail down the who, what, when and where of our favorite mountain destination.
+Whether you’ve been wanderlusting after Tahoe for a while or it’s just made its way onto your radar, we’re here to help you nail down the who, what, when and where of everyone’s favorite mountain destination.

 Where is Lake Tahoe?

 Lake Tahoe is about 200 miles northeast of San Francisco, 110 miles east of Sacramento and 40 miles south of Reno, NV.
+There are two state lines that you can cross over while visiting.
+One is in Crystal Bay, in North Lake Tahoe and the other is in South Lake Tahoe.

 Is Lake Tahoe man made?